nachocaru/xaprb.com/content/blog/2010-11-06-innotop-version-1-8-0-released.md

 date: "2010-11-06"
 permalink: /2010/11/06/innotop-version-1-8-0-released/
 categories:
-  - Innotop
-  - Perl
+  - Databases
-  - SQL
+  - Open Source
-  - Tools
+  - Programming
 ---
 I've just uploaded the [new release of innotop to Google Code][1].
 Short version of the changelog: works on MySQL 5.1 with the InnoDB plugin; more efficient; supports Percona/MariaDB [USER_STATISTICS][2] data; fixes a bunch of small annoying bugs.